Bay station: Public access

 The station itself is not open to public access.
 During structural repairs to the tunnel roof between Bay and St. George stations, trains were bypassed to Museum station via the interlining tracks on Saturdays and Sundays from February 24 to March 11, 2007.
 As a result, riders could see Lower Bay through the train windows as they rode between Bloor–Yonge and Museum stations.
 During the May 2010 Victoria Day long weekend, the station was again used to facilitate track repairs, and once again the public got a rare opportunity to ride through the station.

 The TTC announced on May 9, 2011, that due to track switch replacement on the Bloor–Danforth line between St. George and Bloor–Yonge stations, a similar subway diversion procedure would be implemented, with all eastbound and westbound trains on the Bloor–Danforth turning back at Museum station during the weekend of May 14–15, 2011 giving passengers another glimpse of Lower Bay subway station.
 Passengers exited the train at Museum station, crossed the centre platform, and boarded the northbound, eastbound, or westbound train to continue their subway trip.
 University–Spadina subway passengers travelling eastbound on the Bloor–Danforth line changed trains at Museum station.
 During the subway diversion, the lower level of St. George station was closed and all trains served the upper level.
 Upper Bay station was also closed.
 Regular Bloor–Danforth subway service resumed on May 16, 2011.

 The TTC opened Lower Bay to the public for Doors Open Toronto on May 26, 2007.
 According to TTC chair Adam Giambrone's introduction leaflet, this event in 2007 was the first time since 1966 that the station's platform was open to the public.
 There were large line-ups, as a limited number of people were allowed on the platform at any one time.
 Two trains were parked on the tracks, a video screen displayed movies or commercials shot in Bay Lower, and movie posters were hung around the platform.
 Since 2007, the station has been open to the public periodically, often as part of subsequent Nuit Blanche and Doors Open Toronto events.

+Public art

+As part of the TTC Public Art program and the station's accessibility modernization project, Bay station received a permanent public art installation titled confluence, unveiled on February 8, 2026.
+The work was created by Toronto-based artist Francisco-Fernando Granados in collaboration with architect Kurt Kraler as part of the TTC's Easier Access and Second Exit Projects.

+The installation consists of a vitreous glass mosaic extending across walls, ceilings and station entrances in concentric patterns of blue, green and pink.
+Derived from Granados' digital drawings, the artwork was designed specifically for the station and references Toronto as a place of convergence and movement.
+According to the artist, the title confluence evokes both the meeting of bodies of water forming a bay and the cultural and social interactions that shape Toronto.